larastudio/stedding/README.md

 The domain can be set in `group_vars/all`.
 [GUID](https://blog.dbrgn.ch/2014/6/17/setting-setuid-setgid-bit-with-ansible/) has been set as well so all files and directories added will all be under group www-data.
 User web should be used to add files in the project folder preferably as it is the owner of the project directory.

 ## Deployment
 Deployment script using [Deployer.org](https://deployer.org/) has been added as a role to this Ansible package.
 It is using the latest role version that is available on Github.
-The actual command to install the Laravel necessary files by Deployer:
+The repository with the deploy.php script that has been tested with the Laravel app Larastudio can be found [here](https://github.com/jasperf/larastudio).
+Here is the code:
 ````
-dep init -t Laravel
+<?php
+namespace Deployer;
+require 'recipe/laravel.php';
+// Configuration
+// Specify the repository from which to download your project's code.
+// The server needs to have git installed for this to work.
+// If you're not using a forward agent, then the server has to be able to clone
+// your project from this repository.
+set('repository', 'git@github.com:jasperf/larastudio.git');
+set('default_stage', 'production');
+set('git_tty', true); // [Optional] Allocate tty for git on first deployment
+set('ssh_type', 'native');
+// set('writable_mode', 'chmod');
+// set('writable_chmod_mode', '0775');
+// Hosts
+host('larastud.io')
+    ->user('web')
+    ->forwardAgent()
+    ->stage('production')
+    ->set('deploy_path', '/var/www/larastud.io');
 ````
-has not been added as of yet.
+Just add it locally to your Laravel app, make sure your added Deployer locally with composer using `composer global require deployer/deployer`.

 ## Todo

 * Cerbot tweaks so certificate is added automatically, preferably with templates, if not with Certbot Nginx plugin.
 * SwiftMail tests
 * MariaDB database tests
-*  Deployer full integration to set up zero downtime deployment